 Governor Michelle Lujan Grisham announced that the color-coded system will be retired once 60 percent of New Mexicans are vaccinated, which, at the current vaccination rate, will occur by approximately June 30.
 Once the percentage is reached, she stated, “We are open.”

 Currently, Ruidoso is under the least restrictive turquoise level.
-Find out what the latest restrictions are here.
+New Mexico’s “Opening Day” is scheduled for July 1, when the state will retired its color coded county-by-county system and all COVID-related restrictions on retailers, venues, and restaurants.
+Until then, find out what the latest restrictions are here.

 MASKS STILL REQUIRED